 One of the Three Ws was born.
-A glorious batsman with a stunning square-cut, Clyde Walcott, with Everton Weekes and Frank Worrell, took West Indian cricket to a new level in the 1940s and '50s.
-Between 1953 and 1955 he made an astonishing 10 centuries in 12 Tests, five of them in one series against Australia - but only one of them came in a winning cause.
-That was his mighty 220 in Bridgetown which saw off England.
+A glorious batsman with a stunning square cut, Clyde Walcott, with Everton Weekes and Frank Worrell, took West Indian cricket to a new level in the 1940s and '50s.
+Between 1953 and 1955 he made an astonishing ten centuries in 12 Tests, five of them in one series against Australia - but only one of them came in a winning cause.
+That was his mighty 220 in Bridgetown, which saw off England.
 He later became an ICC match referee, but had the misfortune to kick off (and, as it transpired, end) his second career with the fractious denouement to the England-Pakistan series in 1992.
-He died in 2006, aged 80, and was buried alongside Frank Worrell at a site which overlooks the cricket ground named in their honour.
+He died in 2006, aged 80, and was buried alongside Frank Worrell at a site that overlooks the cricket ground named in their honour.

 When you're playing India away, and the new ball is taken by Eknath Solkar (18 Test wickets at 59) and, for the first time, that express quickie Sunny Gavaskar (one wicket at 206), it's a fair bet the pitch is going to turn square sooner rather than later.
 And so it proved in Chennai: Solkar and Gavaskar bowled only five overs in the match, and Bishan Bedi, Bhagwath Chandrasekhar, Erapalli Prasanna and Salim Durani shared all 20 wickets in India's four-wicket win over England.
 The match also marked the return to Test cricket of the Nawab of Pataudi Jr, now known as Mansur Ali Khan - he had been stripped of his royal title by the Indian government since his last Test appearance in 1969.

 Pakistan's first Test captain is born.
 An attacking left-hand batsman and tidy slow left-armer, Abdul Kardar held the post in Pakistan's first 23 Tests, having already played three Tests for India as Abdul Hafeez.
 He led Pakistan to a famous victory at The Oval in 1954, and went on to become a respected if somewhat dictatorial figure of authority as president of the PCB.
 He died in Islamabad in 1996.